Gardena, California: Japanese Americans

 Gardena has a large Japanese-American community.
 Until 2014, it had the second-highest concentration of Japanese Americans in any U.S. municipality, the first being Honolulu.
 As of 2014, the nearby city of Torrance holds the highest Japanese-American population in the 48 contiguous states.

 The Japanese Cultural Institute (JCI) has been is located in Gardena since 1988, and offers cultural and social activities for Japanese Americans.
 The building used during that year was completed in 1976.

 Early in Gardena's history, Japanese migrants played a role in the agrarian economy.
 The Japanese Association founded the Moneta Japanese Institute in 1911, and the Parents' Association founded the Gardena Japanese School in 1916.
 Beginning in the 1920s, Japanese American organizations, including the Moneta Gakuen, were established continuously around the current JCI site.
 The Moneta Gakuen operated a school until the World War II internment.

 In 1942 the U.S. military moved the Japanese in Gardena to internment camps.

 In 1966, for the first time, a Nisei, Kiyoto Ken Nakaoka, was seated on the city council.
+Nakaoka later became Gardena's mayor in 1972.
 In 1980, the city was 21% Japanese, and as of 1989, Japanese residents tended to live in the center and south of the city.

 Korean Americans

 As of 1992, about 60% of the Korean population in the South Bay region lived in Gardena and Torrance.
-By that year, many Korean businesses had been established in Gardena because its commercial land was more affordable than that of Torrance, a middle-class base, and it also had an established Asian population.
-In 1990, 2,857 ethnic Koreans lived in Gardena, a 209% increase from the 1980 figure of 924 ethnic Koreans.
+By that year, many Korean businesses had been established in Gardena because its commercial land was more affordable than that of Torrance, a middle-class base, and it also had an established East Asian population.
+In 1990, 2,857 ethnic Koreans lived in Gardena, a 209% increase from the 1980 figure of 924.